reskillamericans/website/content/_index.md

 on time.&nbsp;<span class="footnote-mark">*</span>

 <p class="footnote">
-* We will provide twice-weekly mentor and peer-group video conference calls to meet your schedule.
+* We will provide weekly mentor and peer-group video conference calls to meet your schedule.
 </p>